 Different people need to know different things about your autism at different times – just telling them you have the condition doesn’t give them enough information.

 Your friends don’t need to know about the definition of autism, but you will make more sense to them if they know why you are anxious around social events, react in certain ways, experience sensory stuff differently or have certain things you need to do in order to feel comfortable, and it means you don’t have to pretend to be someone else around them.

 How could this affect me?

-At university, while you can ask for support from the disability office and other people, and some paperwork can be passed on to your department, it’s your responsibility to tell people about your diagnosis AND to explain to them what that means for you.
+At university, while you can ask for support from the Disability Service and other people, and some paperwork can be passed on to your department, it’s your responsibility to tell people about your diagnosis AND to explain to them what that means for you.

 Even if somebody knows about autism and Asperger Syndrome, it doesn’t mean they know how it will affect you or that they are aware that there are positives as well as negatives to the condition.

 90% of parents in our Autism&Uni survey said they had to advocate for their children so they could receive the support they need at school.
 Students in the surveys said they find it difficult to explain difficulties related to their autism, which might partly be because before uni other people were on hand to do it for them.

 “I’m always afraid of being turned away or not being able to explain myself well, or being misunderstood and having that change the way I’m treated.”
 (Autism&Uni survey response)

 So it’s really important to think about not just who you tell or how, but what you tell people who can help you and how comfortable you feel with explaining your needs.
 It’s like learning how to complain about something effectively…